 Sorry to break the news, but the world is not holding its breath to hear your beliefs and convictions.
 Other people have their own, and are none too eager to have them compromised.
 If we lived in a rational world, people would gather all the information they could before committing to a belief.
 This is not a rational world.
 And most people first decide what to believe, then zero in on facts that seem to support the belief, while tuning out those that don’t.

-Meat eaters are not interested in hearing how their habits are damaging their bodies as well as the planet they live on.
 Gun enthusiasts are not interested in hearing that guns mostly just create the illusion of safety — or that the so-called “constitutional right” to be armed is founded not on what the Second Amendment actually says, but on a highly subjective speculation about what the framers were thinking when they wrote it.
 “Pro-life” activists don’t want to hear that banning abortion is ineffective and probably even counterproductive.
 Climate science deniers and anti-vaxxers aren’t interested in scientific or medical research (except the “research” pushed by crackpots and quacks).
 Fox “News” devotees don’t want to hear that they’re being played like a cheap fiddle at a barn dance.

 If and when people decide it’s time to reevaluate their convictions, they’ll do so without being prompted.
 In the meantime, there is nothing to be gained by telling them what idiots they are for not seeing eye to eye with you.
 Proselytizing is pointless unless the recipients are ready to make a change, and you just happen to be offering the change they’re looking for.
 (Actual missionaries tend to target people who are so desperate they’re willing to try just about anything.)